GDHex/avalon/README.md

 #### by [Georgios Delkos](georgios.delkos@certik.io) for [CertiK](certik.io) Auditing Team 2020

 ## Disclaimer
 This is a WIP and could be buggy.
-For the moment it will work with any file for sigle file signing and with sol files in directory mode.
+For the moment it will work with any file for single file signing and with sol and pdf files in directory mode.

 ## Getting Started